mtolly/onyx/haskell/README.md

     which plays back the audio and displays all tracks in 2D "Beatmania" style.

-    Supports all Rock Band 3 instrument tracks, including Pro Guitar/Bass/Keys, as well as the Clone Hero 6-fret (GHL) mode.
+    Supports all Rock Band 3 instrument tracks, including Pro Guitar/Bass/Keys, as well as the Clone Hero 6-fret (GHL) mode, and 5-lane drums.

     A player folder will appear next to the CON; open `index.html` to run.
     It can be run locally via `file://`, or hosted on a web server.